 Early Notables of the McNawavich family (pre 1700)

-More information is included under the topic Early McNawavich Notables in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) are included under the topic Early McNawavich Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McNawavich family to Ireland

 Some of the McNawavich family moved to Ireland, but this topic is not covered in this excerpt.